Skip to content

 Built with: Squarespace

-Jonathan Gregson has a multi-column portfolio grid layout without spacing but with a hover effect that displays the project title.
+Jonathan Gregson’s portfolio grid layout is multi-column without spacing but with a hover effect that displays the project title.

 This Squarespace photography example doesn’t have a footer, but the floating header always has the menu links at your disposal, making navigation through the page much more comfortable.